 7.2.2.
-Server Interworking - Phonect Side
+Server Interworking - TeliaSonera Side

 Server Internetworking configures and manages various SIP call server specific capabilities such as call hold and T.38.
-Navigate to Global Profiles Server Interworking and click on Add Profile (Not Shown).
+From the lefthand menu select Global Profiles > Server Interworking and click on Add Profile (Not Shown).

-- Enter profile name: SP_Trunk and click Next (Not Shown)

-- Check Hold Support= RFC2543

-- Check Delayed SDP Handling

-- Check T.38 Support

-- All other options on the General tab can be left at default
+- Enter a profile name such as SP Trunk and click Next (not shown) - Check Hold Support= RFC2543 - Check T.38 Support - All other options on the General tab can be left at default